-Over the last decade the RHS has had to adapt and grow in a rapidly changing academic environment.
+Over the last decade the Society has had to adapt and grow in a rapidly changing academic environment.
 Reduced government funding for education, the impact of digital technology, and a more atomised university system have all presented challenges to historians.
 Britain’s exit from the European Union will present new challenges, particularly regarding research funding, international collaboration, and the rights of students and academic staff from outside the UK.

 Amidst such change, it is vitally important that our discipline has a strong voice and reliable support, and the Society has responded by taking on new roles, advocating for history and historians of all kinds with government, funding bodies, and universities, as well as publicising our historical work to the wider public.
 We have also expanded our support for excellent research through our publishing, our postgraduate grants, and our prizes (as part of our ongoing commitment to recognise achievement).